kylemccullen/Reval/README.md

 - **Evaluate rental properties.** Evaluate rental properties in real time.
 Editing fields automatically re-calculates all other fields.
 - **Sharable links.** Editing any field will update the url with a new value.
 This link can then be shared to others.
 - **Dark mode.** Toggle between light and dark mode in the settings dropdown.
+- **Value Compare.** Set value compare then update fields to compare.
+Found in the settings dropdown.

 Checkout the [milestones](https://github.com/kmccullen97/reval/milestones) for future features.